ARTICLE

 Maintenance

-While knowing a qualified mechanic can save you plenty on vehicle maintenance costs, when it comes to maintenance this generally includes servicing, parts and repairs.
-The differences between electric and petrol vehicles in the amount of maintenance required is significant.
+Maintenance costs cover servicing, parts and repairs.
+The differences between electric and petrol vehicles in the amount of maintenance required are significant.

 Range

-In motoring, ‘range’ refers to how far a vehicle can travel on a single tank of fuel, or in the case of electric vehicles a fully charged battery.
-Generally the larger the vehicle, the greater the fuel capacity meaning it is able to travel further on a single tank of fuel.
-Petrol vehicles hold a significant advantage over electric in terms of range, with some petrol cars reaching north of 1,800km while electric vehicles max out at 650km.
+In motoring, ‘range’ refers to how far a vehicle can travel on a single tank of fuel, or in the case of electric vehicles, a fully charged battery.
+Generally, the larger the vehicle, the greater the fuel capacity, meaning it can travel further on a single tank of fuel.

 Resale value

-Depreciation is overall the single biggest cost of owning a car as the moment you leave the dealership with your new wheels, they decline in value.
-The used car market has boomed in recent years, however determining the resale value of an electric car up against its petrol sibling is not as straightforward as it seems.
+Depreciation is, overall, the single biggest cost of owning a car, as the moment you leave the dealership with your new wheels, they decline in value.
+The used car market has boomed in recent years; however, determining the resale value of an electric car against a petrol car is not as straightforward as it seems.

-With electric vehicle technology still in its emerging phase, resale value is generally on par if not less than petrol vehicles, meaning one does not currently provide greater resale value over the other.
+Resale value is generally on par with, if not less than petrol vehicles, meaning one does not currently provide greater resale value over the other.
 The average resale value of these older electric vehicles is considered to be less than 40% of their original value.
-In comparison, petrol vehicles currently have a greater resale value of 50-60% of their original valuation.
+In comparison, petrol vehicles currently have a greater resale value of 50-60% of their original value.

 About the article